f5devcentral/f5-automation-labs/docs/module1/lab7.rst

    |image36|

 #.
 Click the ‘Send’ button to send the request.
 Examine the response
    and find the ‘transId’ attribute.

+   |image37|

-Save the value of this attribute in the ‘transaction\_id’ environment variable.
+#.
+Save the value of this attribute in the ``bigip_transaction_id`` environment
+   variable.
 Additionally notice that there are timeouts for both the submission of the transaction and how long it should take to execute.
 Be aware that after the 'timeoutSeconds' value, this transId will be silently removed:

-   |image37|
    |image38|

 #.
 Click the ‘Step 2: Add to Transaction: Create a HTTP Monitor’ item